 ValueAct Capital Management, L.P. – California Privacy Notice

-California enacted the California Consumer Privacy Act (“CCPA”) in 2018 and it is effective as of January 1, 2020.
-The CCPA imposes certain obligations on ValueAct Capital Management, L.P. and its affiliates (together, “we” or “us”) and grants certain rights to California residents (“California Resident,” “you,” or “your”) with regard to their “personal information.”
+The California Consumer Privacy Act (“CCPA”) imposes certain obligations on ValueAct Capital Management, L.P. and its affiliates (together, “we” or “us”) and grants certain rights to California residents (“California Resident,” “you,” or “your”) with regard to their “personal information.”
 If you are a California resident, please review the following information about your potential rights under the CCPA.
+This section of our Privacy Notice describes our privacy practices surrounding how we and why we collect, use, disclose, share and protect personal information (as defined below) under the CCPA.
 The rights described herein are subject to exemptions and other limitations under applicable law.

 Terms used in this notice have the meaning ascribed to them in the CCPA.
 We are a “business.”
 “Personal information” means information that identifies, relates to, describes, is reasonably capable of being associated with, or could reasonably be linked, directly or indirectly, with a California Resident or a household.
 It does not include deidentified information, aggregate consumer information or publicly available information, as those terms are defined in the CCPA.

-In the preceding 12 months, we may have collected the following categories of personal information from or about you:
+Depending on how you interact with us, we may collect the following categories of personal information from or about you:

 - Identifiers and similar information such as your name, address, date of birth, email address, social security number, driver’s license number, passport number, online identifiers or other similar identifiers.

-- Characteristics of protected classifications under federal or certain state laws, including gender, national origin, or marital status.
+- Characteristics of protected classifications under federal or certain state laws, including gender, age, national origin, citizenship status, or marital status.